FAQ for Processing VA Military and Veterans Benefits

 Students can apply for benefits as soon as they decide to attend college.
 The sooner the better.

-Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov and submit the updated COE to Military Services once received from VA.
+Transfer students must complete a Change Place of Training or Program form (22-1995 or 22-5495 for Chapter 35) at https://www.va.gov.
+Students also need to submit the updated COE to Military Benefits Processing Center once received from VA.

-Students must submit a change of major form to the admissions office and bring a copy to Military Services.
-VA students cannot change their major in the middle of a semester.
+Students must seek advisement from an Enrollment Specialists on the campus they are attending to request a change of major.
+Students are to notify the VA Benefits Processing Center about the change of major via email at email@example.com and attach a copy of the new degree plan.
+VA students should not change their major in the middle of a semester as it will cause a review of the current certification and may cause a debt.
 All major changes submitted after classes begin, or the student has been certified will not be applied until the next semester.

-Students who drop a class after it begins and/or after it has already been certified may create a debt with the VA and/or MGCCC.
+Students who drop a class after it begins and/or after it has already been certified, the certification and benefits will be adjusted to reflect the change and it may create a debt with the VA and/or MGCCC.

-All schedule changes must be reported to Military Services as soon as possible to avoid or minimize debt.
-Students should always meet with an advisor prior to changing his or her schedule assure the course is certifiable with the VA.
+All schedule changes should be reported to the Military Benefits Processing Center as soon as possible to avoid or minimize debt.
+Students should always meet with an advisor or Enrollment Specialists prior to changing his or her schedule to assure the courses are required for his or her major.

-No, the VA requires that an institution have all official transcripts before the VA School Certifying Official can verify a student’s enrollment to the VA.
-If a student cannot get his or her transcript from prior institutions, the student should contact the prior institution and resolve the reason they are holding the transcript.
+No, the VA requires all official transcripts to be on file to evaluate previous credit before the VA School Certifying Official can certify a student’s enrollment to the VA.
+If a student cannot get his or her transcript from prior institutions, the student should contact the prior institution and try to resolve the situation.

 Yes.
 All students are encouraged to apply for Financial Aid to help with education costs.
-You can apply for Financial Aid on the FAFSA website https://www.fafsa.ed.gov
+You can apply for Financial Aid on the FAFSA website https://studentaid.gov/h/apply-for-aid/fafsa (MGCCC’s FAFSA School Code is 002417).

 Joint Services Transcript (JST) at https://jst.doded.mil